lawrennd/old_talks/_business/includes/executive-awareness.md

 \subsection{Executive Awareness}

-\notes{The first challenge is the Executive Awareness.}
+The first challenge is *Executive Awareness*.

 \notes{In most organisations decision making capability sits with a fairly restricted cadre.
 For this group to be empowered in decision